richiewahidin/STDHelpWebsite/README.md

     Map,
     Text about center (what diseases it is well-equipped for)

-# describe three questions that your site will answer:
+# Describe three questions that your site will answer:
 1) How widespread are certain STDs?
 2) Where to get treatment for certain STDs?
 3) What cities have STD epidemics?